a66as/REFSQ2023-ReqORNot/README.md

 # Requirement or not, that is the question!
 This repository contains the replication package for the paper "Requirement or not, that is the question: A case from the railway industry".
 Please cite the original paper.
-(Expected updates: Nov 23, 2022)

 ## Tool
 (A running tool link will be available after our AWS account gets verified.
-Verification expected on Nov 30, 2022)
+Verification expected on Dec 04, 2022)

 ## Replication Package
 - [REFSQ23_results.xlsx](/REFSQ23_results.xlsx) contains the obtained results of our experiments.